Distribution function-based modelling of discrete kinematic datasets, in application to the Milky Way nuclear star cluster: Introduction

 The landscape of stellar-dynamical modelling methods is discussed in more detail in Section~\ref{sec:modelling_methods}, and in this work, we use the approach based on distribution functions (DFs) with specific analytic forms and tunable parameters (Sections~\ref{sec:df} and \ref{sec:scm}).
 Our models have separate DFs for the innermost component (NSC) and the surrounding NSD, but we fix the parameters of the NSD to the ones found in a recent paper \citep{Sormani2022a}.
 The latter study used kinematic data on larger scales (10--300~pc) and thus aimed at determining the parameters of the NSD while treating the NSC as a fixed mass component.
 While the modelling method used in that paper is largely the same, in the present work we have implemented significant upgrades that deserve a detailed description, which is given in Section~\ref{sec:model_fitting}.
 In particular, we consider a scenario in which the spatial coverage of kinematic data is non-uniform and not representative of the underlying stellar distribution, and the spatial density profile of kinematic tracers is unavailable.
 We demonstrate with several tests on mock data that one can derive meaningful constraints on the gravitational potential even in this case, which has received little attention in the previous literature.
 Our modelling workflow relies on the \Agama framework for galactic dynamics \citep{Vasiliev2019a}, and various technical details mentioned throughout the paper, such as class and parameter names, refer to the \texttt{Python} interface for \Agama.

-The observational data used to constrain our models consist of a few$\times 10^3$ stars within 10~pc from \SgrA described in Section~\ref{sec:data}.
+The observational data used to constrain our models consist of a few thousand stars within 10~pc from \SgrA described in Section~\ref{sec:data}.
 This is a subset of the sample used in \cite{Feldmeier2025b}, but that work employed a different approach (axisymmetric Jeans models).
 Given that the data are shared between this and our work, we largely focus on the DF-based modelling approach, which has not been used for the NSC previously.
 As explained above, the NSC is not only interesting by itself, but also serves as a testbed for SMBH mass measurements from stellar kinematics.

-The present study thus has two main objectives: (1) introduce a practical method for construction of DF-based equilibrium dynamical models constrained only by discrete kinematic data (i.e.\ line-of-sight velocities and PMs of individual stars, but not their density profile), and (2) apply it to the Milky Way NSC, test the accuracy of recovery of the SMBH mass, and provide the first DF-based model of this system.
+This study thus has two main objectives: (1) introduce a practical method for construction of DF-based equilibrium dynamical models constrained only by discrete-kinematic data (i.e., line-of-sight velocities and PMs of individual stars, but not their density profile), and (2) apply it to the Milky Way NSC, test the accuracy of recovery of the SMBH mass, and provide the first DF-based model of this system.
 Sections~\ref{sec:model_construction} and \ref{sec:model_fitting} fulfill the first goal, and sections~\ref{sec:data} and \ref{sec:results} apply the method to the NSC.
 Section~\ref{sec:summary} summarises our findings.